Online pre-study modules

 You will study one foundation module in September that introduces the tools of modern finance and enhances your career development skills.

-This module develops your confidence with the basics of programming in R and the most important techniques of statistics and probability, tailored to applications in finance, risk management and financial engineering.
+This module develops your confidence with the basics of programming in R and enables you to develop good practice and knowledge to tackle complex problems.

 Core modules build rapidly on previous experience while introducing new and challenging disciplines.
 Each module comprises 27 hours of lectures.